biotz/academy/docs/Examples/MQTTX/Message.md

 ![box](../img/incorrect-message.png)
 </div>

-As you can see, the following error will appear, this indicates that the message is not sent correctly.ç
+As you can see, the following error will appear, this indicates that the message is not sent correctly.
+The message appears to be a simple JSON object with a key "msg" and a value "hello".
+If the receiving system expects a specific format or is configured to process only certain types of messages, it may generate an error when receiving a message with a different format.

 Now you will return to MQTTX app and you will send it in this other way.